sammtcbn/solr-installer/README.md

 In solr-installer folder, run windows_install.bat as administrator.

-Grafana will be installed at C:\solr
+solr will be installed at C:\solr

 ## Uninstall